douglasrizzo/dodo_detector/README.md

 You can then use the methods provided by the detector to detect objects in your images, videos or camera feed.

-### SSD detector
+### Single-shot detector

 This detector uses TensorFlow Object Detection API.
 Follow their tutorial on how to train your neural network.
-The resultant training procedure will give you the _frozen inference graph_, which is a `.pb` file; and a _label map_, which is a text file with extension `.pbtxt` containing the names of your object classes.
+The training procedure will give you a _frozen inference graph_, which is a `.pb` file containing the network weights, as well as a _label map_, which is a text file with extension `.pbtxt` containing the names of your object classes.

 When creating the SSDObjectDetector, the path to the frozen inference graph and label map must be passed, as well as the number of classes.